jlaumon/blog/content/post/d3d12-resource-states.md

 Texture subresources in the `COMMON` state can **only** be promoted to read-only states or `COPY_DEST`.

 Like for Buffers, if they get promoted to a read-only state, they can then be used in other read-only states without a barrier.
-Using them in a writable state after that requires a Transition barrier and the `BeforeState` of the barrier can be left to `COMMON`.
+Using them in a writable state after that requires a Transition barrier and the `BeforeState` of the barrier has to match the promoted state.

 If they get promoted to `COPY_DEST`, any further state change requires a barrier.
 The `BeforeState` of the barrier can also be left to `COMMON` in that case.